I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 The next verse talks about nakedness, and availability of a feeling that doesn’t accompany shame1.

 To be one without shame, what a victory!
-Probably won’t happen, because I’m a member of humanity…but it’s something worth pursuing.
-But how?
+Probably won’t happen, because I’m a member of humanity…but it’s something worth pursuing– but how?

 Years ago, my husband and I received a message that we needed, from a mentor.
 He taught us something that resonated with both of us.
 He asked us to think of the word “Cleave”.
 (Remember the passage in Genesis?)
 Then he pointed out the irony between the meaning.
+The word cleave has multiple meanings.

 Continuing in Genesis the next verse states: